 Unfortunately commuting to work in winter can be quite expensive initially for people who are starting out as you collect your gear that will get you through winter.
 Like anything, the more you pay, the better you get and this is especially relevant for waterproof cycling jackets.

-We recommend the Altura Black Nevis Iii Cycling Waterproof Jacket (S, Black) which is available on Amazon for from $85.29.
+We recommend the Altura Black Nevis Iii Cycling Waterproof Jacket (S, Black) which is available on Amazon for $85.29.

 Buy on Amazon